Islamic hard-liner Ebrahim Raisi wins Iran's election | DW | 19.06.2021

-Iran's ultraconservative cleric and judiciary chief Ebrahim Raisi appears to have won the presidential election held on Friday, with other contestants in the race conceding defeat and congratulating him.
+Iran's ultraconservative cleric and judiciary chief Ebrahim Raisi has won the presidential election, the country's foreign minister said Saturday.

+Mohammad Javad Zarif made the announcement a day after Iranians voted in a contest that was marred by boycotts and a low turnout.

+Raisi won 62% of the vote with about 90% of ballots counted from Friday's election, poll officials said.

 Outgoing moderate President Hassan Rouhani also said in a televised speech on Saturday that his successor had been elected, without naming the winner.